Incoming Ascension Parish superintendent shares her goals for the school district

 She started as an English teacher, working her way up through the ranks over the years.
 Right now Walker is the chief instructional director for the district.
 On July 1, she will officially takeover as Superintendent.

 "It is an unusual feeling because you have the weight of the entire district as a part of your responsibilities now.
-But it is a great feeling knowing that our students, our parents, our community, our teachers, our principles can count on me as a support system as we move forward with the school year."
+But it is a great feeling knowing that our students, our parents, our community, our teachers, our principals can count on me as a support system as we move forward with the school year."

 Even though the district is already in great shape, she says there is always room for improvement.

-"One would think, 'This is going to be easy, as you move into the superintendents role you just continue to do what you're doing and everything should be okay.'
+"One would think, 'This is going to be easy, as you move into the superintendent's role you just continue to do what you're doing and everything should be okay.'
 A really thoughtful leader should look at the district and, of course, praise the wonderful things that we've done but look for areas and avenues where I can make some instrumental changes and keep us moving forward."

 Trending News